josephxiao909/COP4655---Lab0/README.md

     COP4655 Lab0PreWork, getting familiar with XCode and set up GitHub repo

-App Walk-though
-TODO:// Add the URL to your animated app walk-though gif in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif).
-LICEcap is a great tool for recording and you can simply upload the gif to GitHub and provide the path name in place of URL as shown below.

   Required Features:
   - [x]  App displays an image of a school's logo
   - [x] App has three textfields for first, last, and school names